KASEKK/KASEKK/README.md

-### <div align="center">👋 Hello, I’m Sabrina – junior data analyst & data pipeline enthusiast with a background in social policy and a strong interest in ethical tech & social impact</div>
+### <div align="center">👋 Hello, I’m Sabrina – junior data analyst with a background in social policy and a strong interest in ethical tech & social impact</div>

-- 🧠 I’m currently training in **Big Data & Business Intelligence** while completing a **Master’s in Economic and Social Policies**.
+- 🧠 I’m currently training in **Big Data & Business Intelligence** while just finishing a **Master’s in Economic and Social Policies**.

 - 🛠️ My profile bridges **data analysis, public policy and social insight**.
 I enjoy transforming complex datasets into structured and meaningful information.